CathrineTeng/CathrineTeng.github.io/README.md

 ### Jekyll Themes

-The theme I take is [Moon](https://github.com/TaylanTatli/Moon), the style of it is so concise and elegent.
+The theme I take is [Moon](https://github.com/TaylanTatli/Moon), which style is so concise and elegent.
 I so luv it!